Tell me about AWS Lambda

-AWS Lambda is an event-driven computing service that allows you to run programs without provisioning servers, and is the core of serverless architectures.
+AWS Lambda is an event-driven computing service that allows you to run programs without provisioning servers, and is a core service of serverless architecture

-By using AWS Lambda as a trigger and directly invoking events from over 200 AWS services and applications, customers can receive instant notifications when an event occurs, such as an HTTP request via Amazon API Gateway, an object change in an Amazon S3 bucket, or a DynamoDB table update.
-Code can be executed automatically.
+By directly invoking events from over 200 AWS services and applications using AWS Lambda as a trigger, you can automatically execute your code when an event occurs, such as an HTTP request via Amazon API Gateway, an object change in an Amazon S3 bucket, or a DynamoDB table update

-Additionally, AWS Lambda automatically scales according to the number of requests, so you don't have to worry about the infrastructure required for data processing, and you can expand your resources as traffic increases.
+In addition, AWS Lambda automatically scales according to the number of requests, so you don't have to worry about the infrastructure required for data processing, and you can expand resources as traffic increases

-All high-availability functions, such as code execution and scaling, are managed by AWS Lambda, so customers can simply upload their application code and use custom logic to scale AWS services and provide their own backend services.
-It will be possible to build.
+All functions that maintain high availability, such as code execution and scaling, are managed by AWS Lambda, so customers can simply upload their application code to scale AWS services using custom logic or build their own backend services

-AWS Lambda supports multiple programming languages such as Java, C#, and Python, so developers can choose a language that matches their skills.
+AWS Lambda supports multiple programming languages, including Java, C#, and Python, so developers can choose a language that suits their skills.

 ● Creating a function

-Use the AWS Lambda console or AWS CLI to create a Lambda function, which is the unit of code that is executed in response to a trigger.
+Use the AWS Lambda console or AWS CLI to create a Lambda function, which is a unit of code that will be executed in response to a trigger.

-Set the event that triggers the function.
+the event that will trigger the function.
 Triggers can be selected from AWS services such as API Gateway, S3, DynamoDB, and CloudWatch.

-trigger occurs, the Lambda function is executed, performs the necessary processing, and returns a response.
-It also automatically scales with the number of requests, ensuring high availability.
+When a trigger occurs, the Lambda function is executed, performs the necessary processing, and returns a response.
+It also automatically scales according to the number of requests, ensuring high availability.

-Logs from your Lambda functions can be collected and stored in CloudWatch Logs, allowing you to view and troubleshoot Lambda function execution logs.
+You can collect Lambda function logs and store them in CloudWatch Logs, allowing you to view and troubleshoot Lambda function execution logs.

 AWS Lambda trigger types